abhivaikar/seed-static-site/src/content/privacy-policy.md

 ## Permissions Explained

-Seed requests the following browser permissions:
+DataSeed requests the following browser permissions:

 ### 1. **Storage**
 - **Purpose**: To save your settings, API keys, and custom data locally